miomaeshima/sole-and-ankle-bfs/README.md

-This is an exercise of CSS based on an exercise created by Josh W Comeau
+This is an CSS exercise created by Josh W Comeau